Majd2404/symfony-javascript-ecosystem/README.md

     + yarn install --force
     + yarn encore dev

-7. that's it!
+7. That's it!
 By leveraging Symfony Flex, Symfony UX Chart.js has been installed and configured both as a Symfony bundle in PHP and as a JavaScript library compiled into your application's built-in files.

 This means that you can now create a chart using the bundle.